magnolia-cms/headless-documentation/docs/getting-started/hello-spa.md

 export default config;
 ```

-Build the SPA (in the `/spa/vue-minimal` directory.)
+Ensure that your SPA development server is running.
+If not, in the `/spa/vue-minimal` directory run:

 ```
-npm run deploy:mgnl
+npm run start
 ```

 </TabItem>